F&W ECOL 001 Cooperative Education/Co-op in Forest & Wildlife Ecology, 1 cr.

 F&W ECOL 375 Special Topics, 1-4 cr.

 Course description: Subjects of current interest to undergrads.
 See the Course Guide for current topics.
-Recent topics have included Wildlife Habitat Relationships, Historical Ecology, Conservation of White-tailed Deer, Introduction to Remote Sensing, Intermediate Remote Sensing
+Recent topics have included Wildlife Habitat Relationships, Conservation of White-tailed Deer, Conservation Genetics

 Pre-Reqs: Cons inst

 F&W ECOL 379 Principles of Wildlife Management, 3 cr, Professor Lutz, offered Spring.

 Course Description: Ways of conserving desired numbers of animals for the overall best interests of society, be they aesthetic, ecological, economic, commercial or recreational; includes management of endangered species, exploited species, wildlife communities in nature reserves, and wildlife pests.